Go to AAD Home

 1. Protect your skin from the sun.
 Skin that has lost its natural color tends to sunburn easily.
 A bad sunburn can worsen vitiligo.

 If you have a lighter skin tone, there’s another advantage to protecting your skin from the sun.
-Without a tan, the lighter spots and patches are often less noticeable.
+Without a tan, the spots and patches of vitiligo are often less noticeable.

 To protect your skin from the sun, dermatologists recommend that you:

 • Wear clothing that protects your skin from the sun.
 The right clothing offers you one of the best ways to protect your skin from the sun’s harmful rays.
-To find out which clothes give you the best protection, go to What to wear to protect your skin from the sun.
+To protect your skin from the sun with clothing, wear a lightweight and long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses with UV protection.
+Some patients prefer to look for clothing that comes with an ultraviolet protection factor (UPF) number on the label.
+If you prefer UPF clothing, choose clothes that have a UPF 30 or higher.

-• Use sunscreen every day when you will be outside.
+• Use sunscreen every day when outdoors.
 You want to apply sunscreen to all skin that clothing will not cover.
-To get the protection you need, wear sunscreen that offers broad-spectrum protection, water-resistance, and SPF 30 or higher.
+To get the protection you need, wear sunscreen that offers all the following:

 Sun protection can prevent a bad sunburn, which can worsen vitiligo.

-Using a hat and clothing to protect skin with vitiligo from the sun
+Woman with vitiligo wearing a wide-brimmed hat and dashiki to protect her skin from the sun.

 • Use a waterproof product.